-You have an upcoming appointment for a gastroscopy.
-This is an internal examination of the esophagus (gullet), stomach and duodenum (first part of the small intestines).
+You have an upcoming appointment for an endoscopic ultrasound (EUS).
+This is an internal examination of the wall of the esophagus and stomach and the surrounding organs.
 This leaflet provides important information about the procedures surrounding this examination and how you can prepare for this.